- Cheapest non-owner car insurance companies in Wisconsin

 What does Wisconsin non-owner car insurance cover?

-A Wisconsin non-owner car insurance policy only gives you the basic coverage you need to drive legally.
-It meets all the minimum car insurance requirements in Wisconsin.
-But it won't pay for any damage to the car itself.
+A Wisconsin non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Wisconsin, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Wisconsin